orion-cirb/HA_ORF1P_Prot/README.md

 ### Images description

-3D images taken with a x25 objective.
+3D images taken with a x63 objective.

 3 channels:
   1. *405:* Nuclei (mandatory)
   2. *488:* Protein (mandatory)
   3. *642:* HA-ORF1p (optional)

-If *.roi* file is provided, analysis is performed in it.
+With each image, a *.roi* or *.zip* file can be provided containing one or multiple ROI(s).
+If a ROI is provided, analysis is performed in it.
 Otherwise, analysis is performed in the entire image.

 ### Plugin description